Algenist POWER Advanced Wrinkle Fighter Moisturizer Review

 Review

-Results you may expect from using Algenist POWER Advanced Wrinkle Fighter Moisturizer:
+Does Algenist POWER Advanced Wrinkle Fighter Moisturizer Work?

-Highly moisturizing: Algenist POWER Advanced Wrinkle Fighter Moisturizer has a moisturizing rating of 7.6 out of 10.
+According to CreamScan analysis, Algenist POWER Advanced Wrinkle Fighter Moisturizer is highly moisturizing, with a moisturizing rating of 7.6 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%), and a moderate occlusivity of 5.2 out of 10, mainly due to the high content of Caprylic/Capric Triglyceride (est. ≈4.0%) and Palmitic Acid (est. ≈3.0%).